MesoHops: Size-invariant scaling calculations of multi-excitation open quantum systems: Adaptive Basis Construction

 The calculation of an auxiliary basis that satisfies Eq. (\ref{eq:stepbystepbound1}) is confounded by the presence of flux terms between previously-populated auxiliary vectors removed during the construction of $\mathbb{A}_{t+\Delta t}$.
 Determining a minimum auxiliary basis that satisfies the derivative error bound $\delta_A$ would involve calculating the derivative error associated with each combination of deleted auxiliary vectors, which is computationally impractical.
 Thus, we calculate the derivative error associated with neglecting each auxiliary vector individually.
 We calculate the derivative error associated with neglecting individual states in the same manner.
 We define $E_{\mathbb{A}_{t}^s}[\vec{k}]$ and $E_{\mathbb{S}^s_t}[s]$ as the derivative errors arising from removing auxiliary vector $|\vec{k}\rangle\in\mathbb{A}_t$ and state $s\in\mathbb{S}_t$ when integrating from $t \rightarrow t + \Delta t$.
 The derivative errors from continuing to neglect auxiliary vector $|\vec{k}_b\rangle \in \mathbb{A} \setminus \mathbb{A}_{t}$ and state $|s_b\rangle \in \mathbb{S} \setminus \mathbb{S}_{t}$ are $E_{\mathbb{A}_t^b}[\vec{k}_{b}]$ and $E_{\mathbb{S}_t^b}[s_{b}]$, respectively.
 We find an upper bound on the derivative error of Eq. (\ref{eq:stepbystepbound1}):

 which in turn satisfies derivative error bound $\delta^2 = \delta_{S}^2 + \delta_{A}^2$.

-For each of these four groups of errors, we find a reduced basis by removing the maximum number of elements guaranteed not to violate the bound.
-To do this, we sort the errors of a given group from smallest to largest and discard as many elements as possible, in ascending order, while satisfying the error bound.
-The following sections detail the calculation of each of the four groups of errors.
+For each of these four groups of errors, we find a reduced basis by removing the maximum number of elements guaranteed not to violate the associated error bound.
+To do this, we sort the errors of a given group from smallest to largest and discard as many elements as possible, in ascending order of introduced error, while satisfying the error bound.

-\subsection{Adaptive Auxiliary Basis}
+\subsubsection{Adaptive Auxiliary Basis}

 The derivative error introduced by excluding $|\vec{k}\rangle\in\mathbb{A}$ from the auxiliary basis $\mathbb{A}_{t+\Delta t}$ is given by